-- Research into Water Quality - Looking in depth into a Current Issue facing New Zealand - Extreme Natural Events such as Hurricane or Earthquakes.
+- Research into weather comparisons

+- Looking in depth into a Current Issue facing New Zealand

+- Extreme Natural Events such as Earthquakes

+- Cocoa Production Patterns.

 Geographic skills and concepts are integrated into the geography course throughout the year, which establish solid foundations for future study.